What is TickITplus?

-By comparison, newer requirements standards, such as ISO/IEC 20000-1 and ISO/IEC 27001, were emerging and were more clearly process-based.
+By comparison, newer requirements standards, such as ISO20000-1 and ISO27001, were emerging and were more clearly process-based.

-Another consequence of being tied to ISO 9001 was that TickIT audits could only result in a pass or a fail - now seen as a serious limitation.
-Customers often need, and even demand, clearer indications of supplier performance in key business processes, such as risk management, to provide better criteria for supplier selection.
+Another consequence of being tied to ISO9001 was that TickIT audits could only result in a pass or a fail, which is now seen as a serious limitation.
+Customers often need, and even demand, clearer indications of supplier performance in key business processes such as risk management to provide better criteria for supplier selection.

-One indication of process performance can be established through capability assessments complying with ISO/IEC 15504-2.
+One indication of process performance can be established through capability assessments complying with ISO15504-2.
 However, many companies have created integrated management systems and have requirements for combined assessments.

-This is particularly relevant when organisations are adopting closely related standards such as ISO 9001, ISO/IEC 20000-1 and ISO/IEC 27001.
+This is particularly relevant when organisations are adopting closely related standards such as ISO9001, ISO20000-1 and ISO27001.
 The benefits are clearly seen through easier deployment of processes, greater cost-effective maintenance and more efficient third-party assessments.

 TickITplus was designed to address all these shortcomings by:

-Adopting graded levels of process capability assessment and a maturity approach based on ISO/IEC 15504-2
+adopting graded levels of process capability assessment and a maturity approach based on ISO15504-2;

-Forty processes have been defined. they cover business, engineering, functional and support activities, and are contained within a database maintained by JTISC, called the BPL (Base Process Library).
+40 processes have been defined, which cover business, engineering, functional and support activities, and are contained within a database maintained by JTISC, called the BPL (Base Process Library).
 Processes are grouped into one of six defined categories.

-TickITplus defines five levels of maturity of an organisation, consistent with the requirements stated within ISO/IEC 15504-2.
-These levels are, in ascending order, Foundation, Bronze, Silver, Gold and Platinum.
+TickITplus defines five levels of maturity of an organisation, consistent with the requirements stated within ISO15504-2.
+These levels are, in ascending order: Foundation, Bronze, Silver, Gold and Platinum.